Country/territory Share 2022 Count 2022

 Each year, the Nature Index publishes tables based on counts of high-quality research outputs in the previous calendar year.
 Users please note:

-1. The data behind the tables are based on a relatively small proportion of total research papers, they cover the natural sciences only and outputs are non-normalized (that is, they don’t reflect the size of the country or institution, or its overall research output).
+1. The data behind the tables are based on a relatively small proportion of total research papers, they cover the natural sciences and health sciences only and outputs are non-normalized (that is, they don’t reflect the size of the country or institution, or its overall research output).

 2. The Nature Index is one indicator of institutional research performance.
-The metrics of Count and Share used to order Nature Index listings are based on an institution’s or country’s publication output in 82 natural-science journals through 2022, in 2023 64 health-science journals were added to the Index.
-The 146 journals in the Nature Index were selected on reputation by an independent panel of leading scientists in their fields.
+The metrics of Count and Share used to order Nature Index listings are based on an institution’s or country’s publication output in 145 natural-science and health-science journals.
+The journals were selected on reputation by an independent panel of leading scientists in their fields.
+The list is reviewed periodically and journals may be removed or added.
+Articles from eLife were no longer included in the Nature Index from 2023 after the journal changed its publishing model.

 3. Nature Index recognizes that many other factors must be taken into account when considering research quality and institutional performance; Nature Index metrics alone should not be used to assess institutions or individuals.